The Ultimate Guide to Vaginal Infections

-Many women run to their doctor or pharmacy as soon as they feel a tinge of pain.
-That’s completely normal – no one is asking you to be a hero and suffer vaginal pain!
-These conventional products (antifungals, antibacterials) are targeted to kill the pathogen (yay!) but will also wipe out all the good bacteria (lactobacillis).
+Conventional products (antifungals, antibacterials) are targeted to kill the pathogen, but will also wipe out all the good bacteria (lactobacillis).
 If you’re not reintroducing good bacteria back into the vaginal ecosystem then you’re back at square one.
-(And just a side note, some of these over-the-counter products are filled with parabens – which we know can cause unwanted hormonal effects!)
+And just a side note, some of these over-the-counter products are filled with parabens – which we know can cause unwanted hormonal effects!

-The first step is simple and sets the stage for the whole process – we want to stop the ‘bad’ bacteria from continuously exerting their effects.
+This is pretty simple.
+The ‘bad’ bacteria must be stopped and killed (harsh, but true).
 If you’ve had infections in the past, then you’re likely no stranger to antibiotics and antifungals.
-These therapies not only kill the bad stuff, but the good stuff too.
-If Lactobacilli are killed, then this will ultimately affect the pH of the vaginal canal and not allow it to get to its optimal range.
+These therapies kill the bad and good guys.
+When Lactobacilli are gone, the pH of the vaginal canal will change and can’t get back to the 3.8-4.5.

-So before you run to the grocery store and buy your weight in probiotic yogurt or kombucha, you need to make sure you have the specific strain of probiotics.
+Before you run to the grocery store and buy some kombucha, you need to make sure you have the specific strain of probiotics.
 In this case, Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14 have been extensively researched and shown to be incredibly helpful for urogenital conditions.
-Many studies have shown benefit of using pharmaceuticals in conjunction with probiotics, so no worries if you still want to take a med but also want a natural approach.
+Many studies have shown benefit of using pharmaceuticals in conjunction with probiotics, so no worries if you still want to take a drug but also want a natural approach.

-Lastly, everyone needs to eat – bacteria included.
-Prebiotics act as food to healthy bacteria and can help further their growth and bring the vaginal ecosystem back into balance.
-No food means that probiotics are likely to leave the system at a faster rate and may decrease the beneficial effects that you’re looking for.
+Your bacteria needs to eat too!
+Prebiotics are food for bacteria and help them grow and ultimately bring the vaginal ecosystem back into balance.
+If you don’t feed them, bacteria are likely to leave your system faster and may decrease the beneficial effects that you’re looking for.

-PS.
-If you found this information helpful, please sign up for my monthly newsletter called The Flow for great and informative content like this!
+If you found this article helpful, please sign up for my monthly newsletter called The Flow for great and informative content like this!